api-platform/docs/core/dto.md

 # Using Data Transfer Objects (DTOs)

  As stated in [the general design considerations](design.md), in most cases [the DTO pattern](https://en.wikipedia.org/wiki/Data_transfer_object) should be implemented using an API Resource class representing the public data model exposed through the API and [a custom data provider](data-providers.md).
-In such cases, the class marked with `@ApiResource` will act as a DTO.
+In such cases, the class marked with `#[ApiResource]` will act as a DTO.

 However, it's sometimes useful to use a specific class to represent the input or output data structure related to an operation.